What is a big bar?

 In this article, a big sea bass is a fish that exceeds 60 cm, but we'll be talking more about sea bass that exceed 70 cm or even more, because these trophy fish do exist!

 Their weight will depend on their environment, morphology and season.
-Sea bass gain weight throughout the season, but especially from autumn onwards, when they store protein to build up fat for the winter.
+Sea bass gain weight all year round, but especially in autumn, when they store protein to build fat before winter.

 Also, estuary bass are often much larger in size than in the open sea.